jfrog/jfrog-cli/documentation/CLI-for-JFrog-Cloud-Transfer.md

 2. **File Transfer:** Transfers the files (binaries) stored in the source instance repositories to the target instance repositories.

-:::Note
+---
+**Note**

-* Files that are cached by remote repositories aren't transferred.
+> * Files that are cached by remote repositories aren't transferred.
   * The content of Artifactory's Trash Can isn't transferred.
+---

 You can do both steps while the source instance is in use.
 No downtime on the source instance is required while the transfer is in progress.